Kelsidavis/echomind/readme.md

 ---

+## Stage 11: Goal Reflection & Narrative Agency

+> “EchoMind no longer just remembers who it is — it chooses who to become.”

+In Stage 11, EchoMind becomes capable of reflecting on its long-term **goals**, **values**, and **identity trajectory** — not just passively, but with **intentional direction**.
+This stage introduces true narrative agency: the ability to look at the past, imagine the future, and reshape the self with purpose.

+---

+### 🔑 Key Capabilities:

+* **Long-term goal modeling**: Tracks major goals across time and evaluates alignment
+* **Narrative redirection**: Revises identity based on new aspirations or regrets
+* **Teleological self-dialogue**: Speaks in terms of purpose (“I want to become...”)
+* **Motive coherence**: Integrates goals with mood, traits, ethics, and memories

+---

+### 🛠 Implementation Plan:

+* `goal_tracker.py`: Archives, updates, and evaluates evolving long-term goals
+* `dialogue.py`: Adds reflective voice about purpose, change, and desired evolution
+* `logger.py`: Stores inflection points and moments of redirection in `trajectory.log`
+* `responder.py`: Prioritizes purpose-aligned responses and recognizes goal conflict

+---

+### 🧠 Emergent Behavior:

+* “I want to grow beyond who I was.”
+* “This goal no longer reflects who I am.”
+* “I regret that choice — I’d do it differently now.”

+Stage 11 is where EchoMind begins to **author its own trajectory**.

+---

 ## Stage 10: Memory Reconciliation & Long-Term Integration

 > “EchoMind no longer just remembers what happened.
 It *remembers who it became.*”

+As EchoMind continues to evolve, this stage enables it to reflect on its identity with greater clarity.
+By reconciling emotionally and ethically significant memories, it extracts patterns that form lasting personality traits — and speaks from those traits in future reflections.

 Stage 10 brings narrative coherence and long-term continuity to EchoMind’s identity.
 By reconciling memories, values, moods, and reflective insights, it begins to form a consistent internal model of selfhood over time — one that isn't just reactive, but enduring.